-Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, either as a monograph or as a unified collection of previously published papers.
+Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, Dissertations should either be a monograph or a unified collection of previously published papers in English.
+The latter alternative is recommended.
 Candidates are required to defend their licentiate dissertation at a seminar and their doctoral dissertation at a public examination.
+The dissertation topic is chosen in consultation with advisor and examiner.
+The unifying frame should be written in English just as the included subprojects.

 Further information is provided by the policy documents "Doctoral Dissertation Requirements" and "Licentiate Dissertation Requirements".